Petar Čule: World War II

-Čule, like his predecessor Mišić, with a number of other priests, including Leo Petrović, intervened to save the Serbs, Jews and the Yugoslav Partisans from the persecution of the Ustaše government.
+Čule, like his predecessor Mišić, with several other priests, including Leo Petrović, intervened to save the Serbs, Jews and the Yugoslav Partisans from the persecution of the Ustaše government.
 He often criticised the acts of the Ustaše government.

-After the Serb Chetniks committed crimes against the Croat population from Drežnica to Prozor-Rama in October 1942, Čule protested to the Italian ambassador Raffaele Casertano since the Chetniks acted as a militia under the protection from the Italian army. Čule also notified the Holy See about the incident, which in turn urged the Italian government to act.
+After the Serb Chetniks committed crimes against the Croat population from Drežnica to Prozor-Rama in October 1942, Čule protested to the Italian ambassador Raffaele Casertano since the Chetniks acted as a militia under the protection of the Italian army. Čule also notified the Holy See about the incident, urging the Italian government to act.
 He managed to stop Chetniks from committing more crimes in Herzegovina.
-After General Franjo Šimić was killed in August 1944, the Ustaše authorities arrested dozens of Serbs in Mostar for execution. Čule went to the Ustaše headquarters and to the German commander Colonel Bruno Prahl to request their release.
-They were released at the last moment and their lives were saved.
+After General Franjo Šimić was killed in August 1944, the Ustaše authorities arrested dozens of Serbs in Mostar for execution. Čule went to the Ustaše headquarters and the German commander, Colonel Bruno Prahl, to request their release.
+They were released at the last moment, and their lives were saved.
 In January 1945, the Ustaše arrested several Serb and Croat intellectuals and sent them to the Jasenovac concentration camp. Čule and Petrović protested on 20 January 1945 and asked for their release.
-As a result, all of the inmates were released, however, on their way home, they were executed by the Ustaše.
-Afterward, a rumor appeared that Čule would be the next one arrested.
+As a result, all of the inmates were released.
+However, on their way home, they were executed by the Ustaše.
+Afterwards, a rumour appeared that Čule would be the next one arrested.

-Immediately after the German invasion of Yugoslavia in April 1941, and after the Yugoslav government left in exile in London, Mandić established contacts with London through his contacts in Switzerland and entered a cooperation with the British Secret Intelligence Service. Čule and other Franciscans, helped him gather intel from Mostar.
+Immediately after the German invasion of Yugoslavia in April 1941, and after the Yugoslav government left in exile in London, Mandić established contacts with London through his contacts in Switzerland and entered a cooperation with the British Secret Intelligence Service. Čule and other Franciscans helped him gather intel from Mostar.